Get help today 888-319-2606

 What Are The Benefits of Month-Long Addiction Treatment Programs?

 28-day and 30-day rehab programs can be useful in helping people safely detox from drugs and alcohol and begin the recovery process.
-Depending on the substance being misused and personal needs, a treatment professional may recommend other drug rehab or alcohol treatment options following a 28-day rehab or 30-day rehabilitation stay.
+Depending on the substance being misused and personal needs, a treatment professional may recommend other drug rehab or alcohol treatment options following a 28-day program or 30-day rehabilitation stay.

 28- and 30-Day Drug & Alcohol Rehab Process